Todd Champion

-Todd Bradford (born September 2, 1960) is an American retired professional wrestler, better known by his ring name, Todd Champion.
+Todd Brafford (born September 2, 1960) is an American retired professional wrestler, better known by his ring name, Todd Champion.
 He competed in the Southeastern United States, winning titles in several promotions, including World Championship Wrestling (WCW).

 Professional wrestling career

 National Wrestling Alliance (1986–1988)

 Champion started wrestling in the NWA's Jim Crockett Promotions in 1986, making his debut in a match against Ivan Koloff on an NWA Worldwide taping that April.
 He gained his first televised victory only a month later when he pinned The Golden Terror (Thunderfoot) on the May 24 edition of Mid-Atlantic Championship Wrestling.
 However Champion was used primarily as a jobber, until he was sent to the Central States territory to team with D.J.
 Peterson to develop his skills.
 He and Peterson captured the NWA Central States Tag Team Championship by defeating The Thunderfoots (Joel Deaton and Dave Deaton) on November 7, 1986.
 They held the title for almost two months before dropping it to The MOD Squad (Mack and James Jefferson) on January 2, 1987.

 Champion made a full-time return to Jim Crockett Promotions in April 1987.
 He teamed with Denny Brown to defeat The Mulkey Brothers in the first round of the 1987 Crockett Cup.
 The duo would then lose to Giant Baba & Isao Takagi in the second round.
 In his second year he experienced more success, winning matches against The Thunderfoots, The Italian Stallion, and John Savage.
 On June 6, 1987 edition of NWA Pro Champion earned a title shot against NWA Television Champion Tully Blanchard but was unsuccessful.
 While continuing to be an enhancement talent, Champion teamed frequently with Italian Stallion, Denny Brown, and Lazer Tron throughout the year.
 He finished his run in November 1987.